PhD Opportunity in Resilient and Sustainable Infrastructure Systems Design and Analysis

 Expected start date

-On a rolling basis, applications submitted now will be considered for a start on or before 30 September 2020
+On a rolling basis, applications submitted now will be considered for a start as early as possible

 There is no submission deadline, opportunities remain open until filled

 You may want to consider the question of how to fund your PhD studies as you go through the application process, for instance through government grants, industry sponsorships, self-funding studies, or others.